Back to Index

 So you feel it every round.
 So the first round, Minnesota, you know, we actually got a pretty long break between the regular season and the post season because we were the number one seed and then they had to do the playing game.
 So we had some time off.
 So the first game back in that series was super intense.

 Minnesota was a really good team, but you feel the increase in intensity every round.
 Yeah, that Suns series was tough.
-They got two back in Phoenix and then we were kind of like, we were kind of like not knowing how that was gonna go back in Denver, but we ended up getting those next two games.
+They got two back in Phoenix and then we were kind of like not knowing how that was gonna go back in Denver, but we ended up getting those next two games.

 Some guys take a three-hour nap, four-hour nap.
-My naps usually run like two hours.
+My naps usually around like two hours.
 Then we go back to the gym.
 If the game is 7.30, I probably get to the gym at like 5.30.
-Have my shooting time, get some treatment, get some food in me, and get ready to go.
+Have my shooting time, get some treatment, get some food in me and get ready to go.

 - Yeah, I lift because we usually play every other day.
 I like to do my lower body lifts after we play so that I get the next day off of lower body and then I'll feel fresh going into the next game day.
 And then I'll do upper body in those gap days.